Francis Suttill

-Francis Alfred Suttill DSO (born, France, 17 March 1910 – executed, c.
-23 March 1945), code name Prosper, was an agent of the United Kingdom's clandestine Special Operations Executive (SOE) organization in World War II.
-Suttill was the creator and organiser (leader) of the Physician or Prosper network (or circuit) in and around Paris, France, from October 1942 until June 1943.
-The purpose of SOE was to conduct espionage, sabotage and reconnaissance in occupied Europe and Asia against the Axis powers, especially Nazi Germany.
-SOE agents allied themselves with French Resistance groups and supplied them with weapons and equipment parachuted in from England.
+Francis Alfred Suttill DSO (born, France, 17 March 1910 – executed 23 March 1945), code name Prosper, was an agent of the United Kingdom's clandestine Special Operations Executive (SOE) organization in World War II.
+Suttill was the creator and organiser (leader) of the Physician or Prosper network (or circuit) based in Paris, France, from October 1942 until June 1943.
+The purpose of SOE in France was to recruit resistance groups and supply them with arms and material in order to carry out sabotage against Nazi Germany.

 Under Suttill's leadership the Prosper network was SOE's most important network in France, notable for its rapid growth, wide circle of contacts and collaborators, and the geographical reach of its operations "from the Ardennes to the Atlantic."
-The fall began in April 1943 and was as fast as its rise.
-The network was too large, diverse, and security too lax.
-The Germans penetrated and used Prosper for their own purposes.
-The Air Operations officer for Prosper, Henri Déricourt, would later be accused of being a double agent for the Germans.
-Maurice Buckmaster, the leader of the French section at SOE's London headquarters, failed to recognize clear signs that the Germans had infiltrated Prosper.
+It has been suggested that the network was too large and diverse, and that security was lax.

 In what has been called SOE's "catastrophe of 1943," Suttill was captured by the Germans on 24 June 1943 and later executed.
 By the end of August 1943, the Germans had captured many of the nearly 30 SOE agents associated with him and hundreds of local French people working with or cooperating with SOE.
 Many were killed, executed, or died in concentration camps.

 Early years

 Suttill was born in Mons-en-Barœul near Lille, France, to an English father, William Francis Suttill, and a French mother, Blanche Marie-Louise Degrave.
 His father managed a textile manufacturing plant in Lille.
-Suttill studied at Stonyhurst College, Lancashire, England.
+Suttill studied at Stonyhurst College, Lancashire, England until he was 16 when he contracted poliomyelitis.
+His doctors thought he would never walk again but he recovered with one leg shorter than the other.
 For the school year 1927/8, he attended the College de Marcq in Mons-en-Barœul, gaining his Baccalauréat.
 He then read law at the University of Lille and was accepted as an external student at University College London.
 In 1931, he moved to London to continue his studies and eventually became a barrister at Lincoln's Inn.
 He married Margaret Montrose in 1935 and had 2 sons.

-Suttill suffered from polio as a child and one leg was shorter than the other although he could walk without a limp.